One of the most intriguing—and contentious—aspects of marketing is the psychology of color as it relates to persuasion.

 In terms of color coordination, this entails constructing a visual framework using accent complementary (or tertiary) colors to contrast with base analogous colors.

 This idea is crucial to marketing as well.
-Another approach to thinking about it is to use backdrop, base, and accent colors to establish a hierarchy on your website that “guides” visitors on which color encourages action, as designer Josh Byers illustrates below.
+Another approach to thinking about it is to use backdrop, base, and accent colors to establish a hierarchy on your website that “.
+Guides” visitors on which color encourages action, as designer josh byers illustrates below.

 Why is this important?
 You can avoid consuming the conversion rate optimization Kool-Aid that has led so many people astray by being aware of these ideas.